 the sample size, scaled difference, and Type I error level are given in

-the help file for tTestPower
+the help file for tTestPower.
+The function tTestScaledMdd

-search algorithm to determine the
+uses the uniroot search algorithm to determine the

 required scaled minimal detectable difference for specified values of the